WiproOpenSource/openapphack/README.md

 You will have to submit a pull request to [openapphack repository](https://github.com/WiproOpenSourcePractice/openapphack) to do so.

 Do mention your github repository url and details of  any ansible or yoeman generators you have included to get your openapphack project working.

+Please join the community https://groups.google.com/forum/#!forum/openapphack.
+If you have any questions/suggestions please email to openapphack-queries@googlegroups.com